silverhold/typo/README.md

 ```

 ### font-variant
-Font variant classes are generated with the variable list `$font-variant__list` that will generate class with all the values possible for the rule `font-variant` (normal, italic, oblique).
+Font variant classes are generated with the variable list `$font-variant__list` that will generate class with all the values possible for the rule `font-variant` (normal, small-caps).
 You can edit the list to avoid one or several helper class.
 Default value of the `$font-variant__list` variable.
 ```
-$font-variant__list: (normal, italic, oblique) !default;
+$font-variant__list: (normal, small-caps) !default;
 ```

 You can also generate class for the inherit value by setting to `true` the `$font-variant__include--inherit` variable.